Skip to content

 Three-Angle Rule

-The tutorial teaches it for a reason — three well-framed keyframes around one subject beats ten random ones.
+Three well-framed keyframes around one subject beats ten random ones.
 Make every camera see the subject.

 Scout in Preview

-Use /cinematics preview to watch the camera prop glide the path without opening the editor — great for scouting framing before the final take.
+Use /cinematics preview to watch the camera prop glide the path without opening the editor — great for framing before the final take.

 Troubleshooting